Nepal Temples – The list of famous Hindu sites of Nepal

 Muktinath is the best place for trekking as well.

 The wind bells in this Temple lie below the roofs.
 This Nepal temple has carved trusts and lattice windows.
 The main door facing the west is one of the most decorated.
-There are two big prayer wheels in front of the Temple, which move 24hrs by the current generated by the 108 waterspouts.
+Two big prayer wheels in front of the Temple move 24 hours a day by the current generated by the 108 waterspouts.

 The deities are worshiped every day in the morning and evening by unmarried local Buddhist girls as well as priests.
 Every year, many pilgrims from Nepal and India visit this Temple.
 A blue flame from natural gas burns at the Temple’s floor level.